 We are fortunate enough to live near some excellent outdoor climbing.
 Our whole family is very outdoor-oriented and we are all committed to exploring new places to climb.
 In the summer we get out to our local crags quite a bit.
 One of our favorites is Palisade Head, which is a 200 ft. cliff of some of the world's oldest rock, towering over Lake Superior.
-THe range of route difficulty makes it an accessible crag for our whole family.
-We also travel around the country to climb at places like The Red River Gorge, Joshua Tree, and Red Rocks.
+The range of route difficulty makes it an accessible crag for our whole family.
+We also travel around the country to climb at places like The Red River Gorge, Joshua Tree, Rifle, Joe's Valley the Black Hills and Red Rocks.
 We aim to travel longer distances at least a few times per season to climb at other crags.
 When we age out of the youth competition circuit, we plan on focusing the majority of our time and energy on outdoor climbing.
+We've recently dove head first into dry-tooling and ice climbing!
+We're excited to see where these new adventures take us.

 Coulter on "A Mind Forever Voyaging" (5.13b) at Palisade Head on the North Shore of Lake Superior

 At the moment comps are the main focus of our climbing.
 We compete in the USA Climbing Youth circuit, as well as in other smaller local comps.
 We compete in Youth Nationals every year.
 Cedar has made finals eight times, his best placement being third.
+He was able to climb at the Pan American Games in Ecuador and placed 4th in Bouldering and 5th in Ropes.
 Coulter has only made finals once, but when he did he made the US Team and competed at the Youth World Championship in Innsbruck, Austria and at the Youth Pan American Championship in Montreal, Canada, where he placed fourth.
 He also competed in the 2019 USA Open Sport & Speed Nationals.

 Coulter on his way to a 4th place finish at the 2017 Youth Pan American Championships